moshix/mvs/README.md

 - RPG compiler
 - PL/360 compiler
 - Pascal compiler
-- the amazing aSSIST assembler
+- the amazing ASSIST assembler
 - Simula compiler
+- Basic
 - and many other goodies.

  Simply mount the volume on your system, add it to the VTLST00 member as private, and then extend your JES2 to use the included